FoxUSA/OpenNote/Doc/Install.md

 ###SQLite
 - Download and extract OpenNote into a folder on your php web-server called "OpenNote"
-- Move the SQLite database file from `model/sql` folder to a folder not in the web server www directory.
+- Create a SQLite database file and execute the SQL DDL from `Service/model/sql` and run `notebook.sqlite.sql`.
-- Change the database connection settings inside of `web-server path/OpenNote/Config.php` to match your db settings.
+- Change the database connection settings inside of `Service/Config.php` to match your db settings.
 - These are stored in the following lines of code in `/OpenNote/Config.php`:

 Uncomment the following lines in the dbConfig function: